Fast Ewald Summation using Prolate Spheroidal Wave Functions: Theoretical error analysis for the PSWF split and window functions

 \section{Theoretical error analysis for the PSWF split and window functions}

 In this section, we present a rigorous theoretical analysis of the error sources arising in fast Ewald summation using PSWF-based functions.
-We derive absolute $L^2$ error estimates associated with both the PSWF mollifier and the PSWF window function introduced in Section~\ref{sec:fast_Ewald_PSWF}, establishing exponential error decay and providing sharp bounds.
+We derive absolute $L^2$ error estimates associated with both the PSWF mollifier and the PSWF window function introduced in Section~\ref{sec:fast_Ewald_PSWF}.
 For the purpose of parameter selection---where fully rigorous bounds are unnecessarily detailed---we also derive simplified, closed-form error models that are well suited for practical use.

 The squared RMS (root-mean-square) error is measured in the volume-normalized $L^2$ norm,

 where the approximation is justified by the law of large numbers when the particle locations $\{\bx_i\}_{i=1}^n$ are chosen independently and uniformly from $\Omega$.
 In this setting, the discrete average converges to the continuous integral as $n \to \infty$.